aristocratos/btop4win/README.md

 ## Themes

-Btop++ uses the same theme files as bpytop and bashtop (some color values missing in bashtop themes) .
+Btop4win++ uses the same theme files as bpytop and bashtop (some color values missing in bashtop themes) .

 See [themes](https://github.com/aristocratos/btop/tree/master/themes) folder for available themes.